 This is the final budget monitoring report for 2020/21.

-The final outturn on the revenue budget for 2020/21, after the planned use of reserves which are largely applied to fund one-off projects and cross divisional adjustments including one-off income is a balanced position after transfers to reserves.
+The final outturn on the revenue budget for 2020/21, after the planned use of reserves which are largely applied to fund one-off projects and cross divisional adjustments including one-off income, is a balanced position after transfers to reserves.

 The final spend on the total capital programme is £54.597m, 58% of the total Capital Programme budget.
 The final spend on the General Fund is £42.060m, (58% of budget).
 The variance of £30.204m is made up of proposed slippage of £20.684m and a residual variance of £9.520m.